Improving peer review

 Littman.
 2021.
 Collusion Rings Threaten the Integrity of Computer Science Research.”
 Communications of the ACM.

-Liu, Suel, and Memon.
+Liu, Xiang, Suel, and Memon.
 2014.
 A Robust Model for Paper Reviewer Assignment.”
 In Proceedings of the 8th ACM Conference on Recommender Systems.

 Merrifield, and Saari.
 2009.
 Telescope Time Without Tears: A Distributed Approach to Peer Review.”
 Astronomy & Geophysics.